 Growing up in Laos, Manixia tells me she was always conscious of the bombs and was told by her parents to “never touch”.
 She grew up unscathed, but her friend Thoummy Silamphan was less fortunate.
 Thoummy’s left hand was blown off by a detonating cluster bomb when he was just eight years old.
 He tells me about his role helping other survivors in the local area.

 “After the accidents happen, we give them different care depending on their injuries,” he says.
 “Some of them have lost legs, lost hands, are blind in the eyes.
 It’s very difficult for the poor families.
 We try to help them by taking them to hospital and follow up with patients when they need prosthetics.
 We can explain to them [what has happened] and help with the badly injured.”

-As well as directly saving lives, Manixia's de-mining efforts will also hopefully bring more attention to the legacies of the secret war and the resilience of Laos—a nation still indirectly under attack from Western artillery.
+As well as directly saving lives, Manixia's de-mining efforts will also hopefully bring more attention to the legacies of secret wars and the resilience of Laos – a nation still indirectly under attack from Western artillery.